Blog

 I think many organisations will have a lot to address as we have asked people to be resilient and strong in the roughest of environments over the last year.
 Businesses have had to balance the challenges of putting employees on furlough and keeping them engaged, alongside supporting those remaining in the business; asking them to do a really great job and continue to work hard.

 As a result, there has been trauma bonding as people connect through negative experiences and there has also been some separation between groups.
 For example, some may experience ‘furlough fear’ when returning to work (which may have been a negative or positive experience depending on their circumstances).
 We also have the non-discussed ‘furlough envy’; some people have had to work greater hours during Covid than ever before and are envious of colleagues who have had a break.
-These employees have had very different experiences and are being asked to come back together without much consideration for their individual journeys.
+These employees have experienced very different journeys and are now being asked to reunite with little consideration for their individual paths.

 How do you manage the return-to-work process when every person is different?